 - 1. Possess an undergraduate degree from an accredited college or university. - 2.
 Provide official transcripts of all undergraduate and graduate work completed showing an overall GPA of at least 3.0. - 3.
-Be a full-time employee in a public or private school when applying for admission. - 4.
-Submit a completed Graduate Program application. - 5.
-Provide three (3) letters of recommendation from instructors and immediate supervisors. - 6.
-Submit a \$50.00 nonrefundable application fee (no personal checks accepted). - 7.
-Submit a 300-500 word essay explaining future goals based on the selected graduate program. - 8.
+Possess Pennsylvania's Instructional I teaching certification. - 4.
+Be a full-time employee in a public or private school when applying for admission. - 5.
+Submit a completed Graduate Program application. - 6.
+Provide three (3) letters of recommendation from instructors and immediate supervisors. - 7.
+Submit a \$50.00 nonrefundable application fee (no personal checks accepted). - 8.
+Submit a 300-500 word essay explaining future goals based on the selected graduate program. - 9.
 Provide an updated résumé.